genepi/imputationserver-tutorial/README.md

 # Michigan Imputationserver

-A step by step tutorial for the TOPMed Workshop on 20.
-April 2018 in Ann Arbor.
+A step by step tutorial for the TOPMed Workshop on 1th May 2018 in Ann Arbor.

 [Sebastian Schoenherr](mailto:sebastian.schoenherr@i-med.ac.at) and [Lukas Forer](mailto:lukas.forer@i-med.ac.at)